header site background image

 Threats

-Over the last few decades several events have made Jean-Drapeau Park a vulnerable site, particularly its building and landscape heritage.
-A notable example is the cutting up of the massive laminated wood beams of Place des Nations to make way for trucks, the demolition of the former Alcan aquarium at La Ronde, the Olympic House and the Centre de telecommunications at Cité dpu Havre, as well as the original interior of the La Toundra restaurant in the Canadian Pavilion, the dilapidation of the Expo 67 furniture, the privatization of Île Notre-Dame or the Place de l’Homme for concerts and shows, the neglect of the canals on Île Notre-Dame and the transformations of the Jacques-Cartier Bridge.
+Over the last few decades several events have made Parc Jean-Drapeau a vulnerable site, particularly its building and landscape heritage.
+A notable example is the cutting up of the massive laminated wood beams of Place des Nations to make way for trucks, the demolition of the former Alcan aquarium at La Ronde, the Olympic House and the Centre de telecommunications at Cité du Havre, as well as the original interior of the La Toundra restaurant in the Canadian Pavilion, the dilapidation of the Expo 67 furniture, the privatization of Île Notre-Dame or the Place de l’Homme for concerts and shows, the neglect of the canals on Île Notre-Dame and the transformations of the Jacques-Cartier Bridge.
 These few examples alone demonstrate the pressing need for a frame of reference that respects all of the elements of heritage value on this territory.
 The heritage ensemble of Jean-Drapeau Park deserves coherent, concerted and exemplary management in recognition of the importance of this site in Montreal’s history.

 Used as a warehousing site, Place des Nations has been subject to affronts and negligence that completely ignore its value.
 In 2013, the City and the Quebec government announced its restoration by the Société du parc Jean-Drapeau in the lead up to the 375th anniversary of Expo 67 in 2017.
 A budget was set aside for this purpose, but the project was shelved and the future use of the Place des Nations is still in question.